 The Transportation Element of the Spokane Comprehensive Plan integrates all transportation modes to ensure Spokane is a place that provides residents with multiple travel options.
+To reach the City of Spokane's Transportation Vision and achieve the transportation goals, protection of the environment is essential.
+Protection addresses the specific impacts transportation has on air and water quality and noise pollution, as well as transportation's more general impacts on Spokane's quality of life and sense of place.
 This chapter reviews high level concepts that impact the use of various transportation modes, and reviews the multiple networks - existing and planned - that utilize the roadway system simultaneously.